JasperFx/marten/documentation/documentation/events/projections/index.md

 ## Inline Projections

-_First off, be aware that event metadata (e.g. stream version and sequence number) are not available duing the execution of inline projections.
-If you need to use event metadata in your projections, please use asynchronous or live projections._

 If you would prefer that the projected aggregate document be updated _inline_ with the events being appended, you simply need to register the aggregation type in the `StoreOptions` upfront when you build up your document store like this:

 <[sample:registering-quest-party]>